Your morning routine could use an easy Raspberry Cheesecake Danish. These sweet little treats are great for breakfast or after school.

 With the weather being chilly this past weekend, I stayed in the house baking some fun breakfast treats.
 I found the recipe for an easy drop danish in an old paper cookbook that I had found at Goodwill a few years ago.
 Usually I just use crescent rolls like in this blueberry cheesecake danish because it’s so easy.

 I finally had a chance to try making the homemade danish dough, and of course I gave it a fun cheesecake twist because adding cheesecake to all the things is just something I love doing.
-The dough was extremely easy to make and tasted amazing.
+The dough was extremely easy to make using my Homemade Baking Mix, and they tasted amazing.

 You really could use any fruit preserve or filling in these easy breakfast pastries.
 We had some raspberry jelly in the fridge, so that is what I used this time.
 Next time I want to try using this honey blueberry sauce or apple butter for the centers because I’m pretty sure those would taste great too.

 And yes, there will be a next time for this danish.
 My kids absolutely loved these sweet treats.
 In fact, my daughter gave me a huge smile and happy dance when I made another batch for the video above.
 She got my sweet tooth for sure.